House Republicans pass short-term spending bill, prospects dim in Senate

 The bill's passage in the House was secured late Thursday when Rep. Mark Meadows, R-N.C., chairman of the House Freedom Caucus, announced his support for the legislation after securing promises from GOP leaders on conservative-backed measures involving immigration and the military.

-The Freedom Caucus members were the final hold-outs putting the measure in jeopardy.
+The Freedom Caucus members were the final holdouts putting the measure in jeopardy.
 The White House had been pressuring Meadows and the Freedom Caucus to come on board, including one more last-ditch call by Trump to Meadows Thursday afternoon.
-That call combined with House Speaker Paul Ryan's last-minute promises to hold a vote to increase military spending by $80 billion and a vote on a conservative immigration bill if enough support to pass it is obtained appeared enough to persuade Meadows.
+That call, combined with House Speaker Paul Ryan's last-minute promises to hold votes on increasing military spending by $80 billion and on a conservative immigration bill if enough support to pass it is obtained, appeared enough to persuade Meadows.

 After the House vote, Ryan called on Senate Democrats who want a deal on DACA to act.